Running Daemontools under Ubuntu 8.10

 Installing Daemontools

-This bit is easy.
+This part is easy:

 sudo apt-get install daemontools